rss2024/rss2024.github.io/_attending/travel.md

 Please visit the event website or access directly through the [following link](https://globalmeetings.airfranceklm.com/Search/promoDefault.aspx?vendor=AFR&promocode=41154AF)

+It might happen that this link is not working.
+Please follow the next 4 easy steps to claim a 10% flight discount:

+✓ Go to the dedicated website [WWW.AIRFRANCE.NL](https://www.airfrance.nl/) or [https://www.klm.nl/en](https://www.klm.nl/en), as the discounts are only available via these websites.

+✓ During the booking process, when asked if “travelling for business” select YES and use MICE as “contract name”.

+✓ After your personal details click “Proceed to payment details” and enter **GM41154AF** in the “Your discount code” field.

+✓ Click on 'Send discount code' and if all conditions are met* the discount will be applied on the airfare.

+⃰ Please scan the QR code to read the general conditions which are applicable to the exclusive usage of an Internet Discount Code (IDC) for this event

 ## Directions to the venue

 ### Amsterdam Schiphol – Delft